YousefED/SyncedStore/docs/docs/advanced/boxed.md

 const completed = store.todos[0].value.completed;
 ```

 Now, the array will contain a single todo item that should be considered "frozen".
+Properties can be retrieved using `.value`.
 To update it, you now need to replace the entire item:

 ```typescript
 // GOOD: